-The emoluments of the Directors are paid by the parent company which makes no recharge to the Company as there are no qualifying services for Dŵr Cymru (Financing) UK plc.
+The emoluments of the Directors are paid by the parent company which makes no recharge to the Company as there are minimal qualifying services relating specifically to Dŵr Cymru (Financing) UK plc that are not also related to the wider Group.
 Accordingly, the financial statements include no emoluments in respect of Directors.